tgfrerer/island/README.md

   modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.

-* **Shader hot-reloading**: Island supports shader code hot-reloading for HLSL, GLSL, or SPIR-V shader source files.
+* **Shader hot-reloading**: Island supports shader code hot-reloading for [SLANG](https://shader-slang.org/), HLSL, GLSL, or SPIR-V shader source files.
 Shader files are automatically watched, and any change triggers a recompile, with (Vulkan) pipelines automatically rebuilt if needed.
-HLSL/GLSL Shaders may use `#include` directives.
-Error messages (if any) will point at shader file and line number, and include a brief listing with problematic lines highlighted in context.
+HLSL/GLSL Shaders may use `#include` directives; SLANG shaders can make full use of their `import` directives.
+Error messages (if any) will point at shader file and line number, and include a brief listing with problematic lines highlighted in context; dependencies are automatically watched for changes.

 <img width="350" src="https://github.com/tgfrerer/island/assets/423509/b97ef461-42b1-4fbd-b3a0-c4051bb6e8d7" align="right" />